The Oath and the Office A Guide to the Constitution for Future Presidents

 “'When the President does it, that means it is not illegal.'
 So said Richard Nixon.
 What then are the limits on Presidential action?
 Can the President of the United States pardon himself, fire anyone in the Executive Branch, or wage war without Congressional approval?
 Can California develop a foreign policy on immigration and sign international climate treaties?
 In an era of rising executive power, Corey Brettschneider provides an essential guide for citizens and aspiring office holders on the powers of the President and how the U.S. Constitution constrains that power.” — Rob Reich, Professor of Political Science, Stanford University

 Corey Brettschneider is professor of political science at Brown University, where he teaches constitutional law and politics, as well as visiting professor of law at Fordham Law School.
 He has also been a visiting professor at Harvard Law School and the University of Chicago Law School.
 His recent writing has appeared in the New York Times, Politico, and the Washington Post.
-His new book is The Oath and The Office: A Guide to the Constitution for Future Presidents, which Kirkus calls “required reading for all Americans.”
+His new book is The Oath and The Office: A Guide to the Constitution for Future Presidents, which Kirkus calls “vital reading for all Americans.”
 Brettschneider is frequently interviewed about constitutional issues on BBC, Sirius XM, and other media outlets.
 He is also the author of two books about constitutional law and civil liberties and numerous articles that appear in top academic journals and law reviews.
 His constitutional law casebook is widely used in classrooms throughout the United States.
 Brettschneider holds a PhD in Politics from Princeton and a JD from Stanford Law School.